Mikhail (Michael) Filipchuk

 Would you recommend the 42 program and if so, why?

 I would definitely recommend 42 for people who can motivate themselves or want to challenge themselves.
-I have seen a couple of guys who went to 42 and they weren’t up to challenging themselves, and when you can’t wake up or motivate yourself you will be left behind.
+I have seen a couple of guys who went to 42 and they weren’t up to challenging themselves.
+When you can’t wake up or motivate yourself you will be left behind.
 I recommend 42 for those who want to have connections with people who like to do what you like to do, and who are connected to the enthusiasts in your field.
-Your peers are going to accomplish great things, so learning best practices from them is a really good foundation, socially and technically.
+Your peers are going to accomplish great things.
+So learning best practices from them is a really good foundation, socially and technically.

 Do you have any advice for 42 students when it comes to securing an internship or job?